kszr/cpython/Lib/idlelib/idle_test/README.txt

  - The tests are being run on Mac OSX in a process that cannot make a window manager connection.

- - tkinter.Tk cannot be successfully instantiated for some reason.
+ - tkinter.Tk cannot be successfully instantiated against some reason.

  - test.support.use_resources has been set by something other than regrtest.py and does not contain "gui".